PostalPortal/PostalPoint_Plugins/README.md

 ## Plugin Package Structure

 A plugin is distributed as a simple ZIP file, containing a folder.
-That folder's name is the plugin name.
-The folder then has at least one file, named `plugin.js`. he `exports.init` function in `plugin.js` is executed when PostalPoint launches, allowing the plugin to request involvement with various events in PostalPoint.
+The folder then has at least one file, named `plugin.js`.
+The `exports.init` function in `plugin.js` is executed when PostalPoint launches, allowing the plugin to request involvement with various events in PostalPoint.

 PostalPoint installs plugin packages by unzipping their contents into a plugins folder.